uw-iti-app-platform/helm-charts/README.md

 ### Publishing your change

 This is not automated currently.
+It appears to be based off of [this medium article](https://medium.com/@mattiaperi/create-a-public-helm-chart-repository-with-github-pages-49b180dbb417)

 ```
 git fetch